 5G NR network is going to provide speeds of the order of 20 Gigabits per second owing to its multi-network connectivity.
 The new X50 modem of Snapdragon is designed to handle speeds up to 5Gbps.
 With 5G, you can experience broadband-like data speeds wirelessly on your mobile phones.

 5G also brings us 60GHz WiFi which is basically similar to the WiFi we currently use but with multi-gigabit speeds and high responsiveness.
 What’s more interesting to note is that this is highly power-efficient as well.
 So going forward we might not see cables around our houses for broadband connections as we will be greeted with more polished wireless connectivity that offers higher speeds with lower latency.

-How will 5G affect our lives in the Future?
+How will 5G NR affect our lives in the Future?

 With the level of speeds that 5G offers, users can easily download huge files within seconds.
 This paves way for more and more users to depend on the cloud for storing their data.
-As a result of this, we might see a surge in PCs featuring low storage SSDs as most of the data is already securely stored in the cloud which can be easily accessed with almost no delay on 5G network.
+As a result, we might see a surge in PCs featuring low storage SSDs as most of the data will already be securely stored in the cloud and will be easily accessible with almost no delay on the 5G network.